Aerobraking/vue-panzoom/README.md

+# Why this fork?

+This fork uses the panzoom fork from Timo Weike: https://github.com/Timo-Weike/panzoom

+It adds a smoothShowRectangle function that is quite usefull and some other small improvements. :)

 # vue-panzoom

 This is a [Vue.js](https://vuejs.org/) port of [panzoom](https://github.com/anvaka/panzoom), an extensible, mobile friendly pan and zoom framework (supports DOM and SVG).